Most Kiwis Are Underinsured

 Your sum insured matters more than your premium

-Since NZ moved to sum insured policies, the homeowner nominates the maximum rebuild figure.
-If your sum insured is too low when you claim, you face a shortfall out of pocket.
-This is underinsurance - one of the biggest financial risks for NZ homeowners.
-Construction costs have risen sharply, and many people have not updated their sum insured to reflect current rebuild costs, especially after completing renovations.
+Since the industry moved to sum insured policies, the homeowner nominates the maximum rebuild figure.
+Too low when you claim?
+You face a shortfall out of pocket.
+That is underinsurance, and it is one of the biggest financial risks for homeowners in Auckland, Wellington, Christchurch, and everywhere in between.
+Construction costs have risen sharply.
+Many people have not updated their sum insured to reflect current rebuild costs, especially after completing renovations.

-Some policies offer SumExtra, which provides an additional buffer above your nominated sum insured.
-While SumExtra provides helpful headroom, it is not a substitute for getting your base figure right.
+Some policies offer an additional buffer above your nominated sum insured.
+You might see this called a sum insured extension or top-up.
+Helpful headroom, yes, but it is not a substitute for getting your base figure right.
 Think of it as a safety margin, not a shortcut.

 How to calculate your sum insured

-Your sum insured should reflect the total rebuild costs if your house were completely destroyed - not the market value or government valuation.
-It should include demolition and debris removal, site clearance, council and resource consent fees, professional fees (architects, engineers, project managers), building code compliance upgrades, and inflation escalation during the rebuild period.
+Your sum insured should reflect what it would cost to rebuild from scratch if your house were completely destroyed.
+Not the market value.
+Not the government valuation.
+It needs to cover demolition, debris removal, site clearance, council and resource consent fees, professional fees (architects, engineers, project managers), building code compliance upgrades, and inflation escalation during the rebuild period.

-A sum insured calculator like the Cordell Sum Sure Calculator (by CoreLogic) gives a starting estimate based on your home's size and construction type.
-However, calculators have limitations for unusual builds, heritage homes, lifestyle blocks, or properties with difficult site access.
+Our free sum insured calculator gives a starting estimate based on your home's size, construction type, build quality, and location.
+The Cordell Sum Sure Calculator (by CoreLogic) is another option used by many NZ insurers.
+Calculators do have limitations, though.
+Unusual builds, heritage homes, lifestyle blocks, and properties with difficult site access all throw the numbers off.
 For a more accurate figure, get a valuation from a registered quantity surveyor.
-Always update your sum insured after renovations - adding a room, upgrading the kitchen, or converting a garage all increase your rebuild costs.
+And always update your sum insured after renovations.
+A new room, kitchen upgrade, or garage conversion all push your rebuild costs higher.

 Common sum insured mistakes